A sure sign of summer is raspberries. Get your fill in Hopkins at their Raspberry Festival mid-July!

 - Latest Posts

-Laura grew up in southern Minnesota and has called the Twin Cities home for over fifteen years.
-On the off chance she gets some free time you’ll find her with her nose in a book, spending time with family and friends, or enjoying a hot cup of coffee.
+Originally from southern Minnesota, Laura has called the Twin Cities home for over fifteen years.
+On the off chance she gets some free time, you’ll find her with her nose in a book, spending time with family and friends, or enjoying a hot cup of coffee.

 Leave a Reply